Jujutsu Kaisen 0 (film)

-Jujutsu Kaisen 0 (劇場版 呪術廻戦 0, Gekijō-ban Jujutsu Kaisen Zero) is a 2021 Japanese animated dark fantasy film that is based on the manga series Jujutsu Kaisen 0, which is itself a prequel to the Jujutsu Kaisen manga series, both manga series having been created by Gege Akutami.
-It was directed by Sunghoo Park and written by Hiroshi Seko, with stars Megumi Ogata, Kana Hanazawa, Mikako Komatsu, Kōki Uchiyama, Tomokazu Seki, Yuichi Nakamura, and Takahiro Sakurai.
-Produced by MAPPA, the film follows Yuta Okkotsu, a young student who becomes a sorcerer and seeks to control the cursed spirit of his childhood friend Rika Orimoto in Jujutsu High, alongside other skilled sorcerers in training.
+Jujutsu Kaisen 0 (劇場版 呪術廻戦 0, Gekijō-ban Jujutsu Kaisen Zero) is a 2021 Japanese animated dark fantasy film.
+It is based on the 2017 manga Jujutsu Kaisen 0, which is itself a prologue to the manga series Jujutsu Kaisen, both manga having been written by Gege Akutami.
+It was directed by Sunghoo Park from a screenplay by Hiroshi Seko, and stars Megumi Ogata, Kana Hanazawa, Mikako Komatsu, Kōki Uchiyama, Tomokazu Seki, Yuichi Nakamura, and Takahiro Sakurai.
+The film follows Yuta Okkotsu, a young student who becomes a sorcerer and seeks to control the Cursed Spirit of his childhood friend Rika Orimoto in Jujutsu High, alongside other skilled sorcerers in training.

-Originally intended as an arc of the television series, MAPPA changed the format of it during discussion.
-Besides the story focusing on Yuta and his friends, the staff decided to expand the narrative from that of the original manga by adding new scenes focused on the students' mentor Satoru Gojo and his old friend and enemy Suguru Geto.
+Originally intended as an arc of the animated television series Jujutsu Kaisen, studio MAPPA changed the format of it during discussion.
+The staff decided to expand the narrative from that of the original manga by adding new scenes focused on Yuta's mentor Satoru Gojo and the antagonist Suguru Geto.
 King Gnu performed the two theme songs.
-Given the large budget for the movie, MAPPA aimed to make more appealing fight sequences than the ones from the TV series.
-Jujutsu Kaisen 0 was released in Japan in December 2021 by Toho.
+Given the large budget for the movie, MAPPA aimed to make more appealing fight sequences than the ones from the animated television series.

-Upon its release, the film received positive reviews for the accessible narrative and Yuta's story.
-The fight sequences created by MAPPA were praised, as well as the film's soundtrack.
-It was the highest-grossing film in Japan in 2021, and also took in a $196.2 million in revenues worldwide.
+Jujutsu Kaisen 0 was released in Japan on December 24, 2021, by Toho.
+Upon its release, the film received positive reviews for its accessible storytelling, the animated fight sequences, and soundtrack.
+However, it was also criticized for its short length, as some characters felt underdeveloped when compared to the lead.
+It was the highest-grossing film at the Japanese box office in 2021.